mnr/writing-wip/kwak-anthology.md

 “I’m going to assume this is all legal and code-compliant,” says Araci.
 “At least, I won’t ask, so please don’t tell.”

 Robin looks at him but says nothing.
 He powers up the oven and displays on the workbench.
-They reflected frantic communication coming from the oven, but Araci can not decipher what it means.
+They reflected frantic communication coming from the oven.
+But Araci can not decipher what it means.

 “What are we testing?” asks Robin.